Overall

 (12:00)

-- No cathodic protection – high likelihood of AC corrosion
+No cathodic protection – high likelihood of pipeline corrosion due to AC influence

-- Excessive CP current, or over polarization may increase AC corrosion
+Excessive CP current, or over polarization may increase AC-related corrosion risk

 (12:50) Pipelines have above ground appurtenances such as valve stems and test stations that are subject to the AC currents picked up by the pipeline.
 These can pose a serious safety risk to workers, including shock or death.
 These risks are referred to as step and touch potential.